life-itself/dds-course/README.md

   - [ ] Rufus' personal experiences with Finders community
   - [ ] see also Jeffrey Martin re implicit racism test
   - [ ] examples from LI daily instagram and implicit new-age-y assumption that waking up (on its own) will lead to caring differently about the world (e.g. stopping climate crisis)

+🆘

+- [ ] Get charts out of appendix of [[Integral Psychology]] and add to the blog post on https://lifeitself.org/blog/2019/02/25/ken-wilber-integral-psychology